flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 application source code nor binaries, including that of any dependencies.
 :::

-The following files should be included in the submission.
+The following files must be included in the submission.

 ### Manifest